L3MON4D3/LuaSnip/DOC.md

 Parameters:
 1. position (just like all jumpable nodes)
-2. function: Similar to functionNodes' function, first parameter is the `table of text` from nodes the dynamicNode depends on(also without snippet-indent), the second, unlike functionNode, is a user-defined table, `old_state`.
-This table can contain anything, its main usage is to preserve information from the previously generated snippetNode:
+2. function: Similar to functionNodes' function, first and second parameters are the `table of text` from nodes the dynamicNode depends on (also without snippet-indent) and the `snippet`.
-   If the dynamicNode depends on another node it may be reconstructed, which means all user input to the dynamicNode is lost.
-Using `old_state`, the user may pass eg. insertNodes and then get their text via `node:get_text()` or `node.old_text` upon reconstruction to initialize the new nodes with.
+   The third, unlike functionNode, is a user-defined table, `old_state`.
+This table can contain anything, its main usage is to preserve information from the previously generated snippetNode: If the dynamicNode depends on another node it may be reconstructed, which means all user input to the dynamicNode is lost.
+Using `old_state`, the user may store eg. insertNodes and then get their text via `node:get_text()` or `node.old_text` upon reconstruction to initialize the new nodes with (only an example, this specific usecase is covered much better by `restoreNode`).
-   The `old_state` table must be stored inside the snippetNode returned by the function.
+   The `old_state` table must be stored inside the `snippetNode` returned by the function.
-   All parameters following the second are user defined.
+   All parameters following the third are user defined.
-3. Nodes the dynamicNode depends on: if any of these trigger an update, the dynamicNodes function will be executed and the result inserted at the nodes place.
-Can be a single node or a table of nodes.
+3. Indices of nodes the dynamicNode depends on: if any of these trigger an update, the dynamicNodes function will be executed and the result inserted at the nodes place.
+Can be a single index or a table of indices.
-4. The fourth and following parameters are user defined, anything passed here will also be passed to the function (arg 2) following its second parameter (easy to reuse similar functions with small changes).
+4. The fourth and following parameters are user defined, anything passed here will also be passed to the function (arg 2) following its third parameter (easy to reuse similar functions with small changes).

 ```lua